2025-06-02

 pt2ts.py

-save model on GPU
+, save the model on GPU.

 torch_tensor